thunderrabbit/robnugen-journal-entries/2020/11/20runes-at-christines.md

 title: "Runes at Christine's"
 ---

-Hanging out with Christine today, I chose to runes from a set which she got from Norway.
+Hanging out with Christine today, I chose two runes from a set which she got from Norway.

 I had stated the topic is **my offering in terms of my livelihood like workshops and such that I'm doing**.